TDOT Releases Finalized Broadway Bridge Design - NewsBreak

 The Tennessee Department of Transportation (TDOT) has finalized the design and renderings for the Broadway Bridge replacement in downtown Nashville.

 New renderings of the US 70/SR 1 bridge show the accommodations made for all modes of transit while keeping safety at the forefront.
-The project also gives new life to State Route 1, which has connected Tennessee for more than a century.1 of 3
+The project also gives new life to State Route 1, which has connected Tennessee for more than a century.

 Over the next decade, vehicular and pedestrian traffic on the bridge is expected to increase significantly.
 Six lanes of travel and a striped median will allow for traffic to flow safely, and larger sidewalks will support the many pedestrians who cross the bridge.